 Why your dog loves the fall

 Spring and summer months bring on allergies.
-Whether from grass, flowers and their pollen, allergies get the best of us – including your pup!
+Whether from grass, flowers, or pollen, allergies get the best of us – including your pup!
 When allergies act up, dogs have watery eyes and excessively scratch or lick themselves.
-Thankfully, those reactions tend to disappear as the weather changes and the leaves start to fall.
+Though allergies don’t go all the way away in the fall, they are generally eased.

 Better Walking Conditions